janekx21/bachelor-thesis/chapters/ba.typ

 to an existing tool".
 The work is an excellent source that gives a fantastic introduction to the topic as well as a rough overview of other work.
 In subsection 3.2 you will find some language servers that have been categorized.
-At this point I would like to highlight this as a brilliant secondary source.
+This was a brilliant secondary source.
 The thesis also deals with the implementation of a nickel language server.
 Like the language server itself, this is written in rust, which facilitates integration by allowing parts of the language analysis to be reused.
 The disadvantage, however, is that the implemented language server will not support incremental parsing because the existing components on which it is based do not support this feature.
 The paper discusses a lazy and an eager approach that comes close to [ref needed].
 Basically, the author comes to the same conclusion that “Ahead of time analysis” (eager) is more responsive than lazy after a direct lookup.
 But the Nickel language server should also be language-independent.
 To achieve this, it introduces an abstraction, the “Linearizer” trait.
 It is the interface between Nickel and the language server, which converts source code into the representation called Linearization.
 The approach is not comparable with traditional analysis of abstract syntax trees, as used by the owl-ms-language-server.
 The Nickel language server is implemented using the “lsp-server” rust crate/package.
 This also works as usual via a “didOpen” notification and a subsequent “diagnostics” push notification.
 The linearization is cached for each file.
 This information is also used if the file is being edited and is in an invalid state.
 Furthermore, the LSP implements the server commands hover, jump to reference, show reference, completion and document symbols using the same linearization.
 This server also has a usability evaluation.
 It was carried out in a workshop with a survey.
 There is also a performance evaluation.
 Part of this is also an analysis of different LSP requests.

 = Background <background>

-In this chapter I will explain programs, libraries, frameworks and techniques that are important to this work.
+This chapter will explain programs, libraries, frameworks and techniques that are important to this work.
 You can skip parts that you are familiar with.
 We start with the ontology language this language server will support.
 Then we go over how IDE's used to work and what modern text editors do different.
-Afterwards I will say something about tree sitter, the parser generator that was used.
+This is followed by an explanation of the parser generator ,tree-sitter, that was used.

 == Owl 2 Manchester Syntax

-// TODO What it OWL 1

 To understand what OWL 2, the second version of the OWL language, is, let's hear from the authors of this semantic web language.